ib729/luna-rs/README.md

 ## Credits

-Based on the original [Luna](https://github.com/ndless-nspire/Luna) by Olivier Armand and contributors.
+Based on the original [Luna](https://github.com/ndless-nspire/Luna)

 TI-Nspire is a trademark of Texas Instruments.
 This project is not affiliated with or endorsed by Texas Instruments.